snowplow/snowplowanalytics.com/_posts/2020-04-17-snowplow-ios-tracker-1.3.0-released/index.md

 <h3>1.1 A quick recap on contexts</h3>

 Contexts are entities tracked across multiple events.
-They are particularly important as they can add value to the event tracking multiple informations accordingly with a related schema.
-The schema can specify the kind of data tracked with the context.
-Tipical contexts are: session, geolocation, page and screen views, device informations, user details.
+They are particularly important as they add value to the event through tracking extra information accord to a related schema.
+The schema will specify the kind of data tracked with the context.
+Typical contexts are: session, geolocation, page and screen views, device informations, user details.

-Some of the contexts are tracked out-of-the-box but it's possible to add some custom contexts tracking other domain specific data.
+Some of the contexts are tracked out-of-the-box but it's possible to add custom context tracking to other domain specific events.
 There is no limit to the number of contexts attached to the events.
-Obviously, not all the contexts suit every event.
-Some of the contexts can make sense only on specific events and it's up to the developer handling these cases.
+Not all contexts suit every event.
+Some of the contexts only make sense on specific events and it's up to the developer to handle these cases.

 <h3>1.2 Introducing Global Contexts</h3>

-Until now the developer needed to programmatically attach custom contexts to each specific event.
+Prior to this release, developers needed to programmatically attach custom contexts to each specific event.
 The _global contexts_ feature helps the developer making this operation declarative.
-The developer can declare which contexts have to be attached to which events and the tracker will take care to attach the contexts to the events when needed as declared by the developer.
+The developer can declare which contexts have to be attached to which events and the tracker will take care of attaching the contexts to the events when required as declared by the developer.

-* It makes it easier for developers to implement Snowplow to track very rich data in an easy way.
+* It makes it easier for developers to implement very rich data tracking with Snowplow.
-* It makes the tracking less error-prone - it is not significantly less likely that an event will accidentally be sent without a required context attached.
+* It makes the tracking less error-prone - it is less likely that an event will accidentally be sent without a required context attached.
 * That in turn makes it easier for analysts and developers consuming the data, because they can be confident to expect certain events from particular platforms to always have the required contexts attached.

 <h3>1.3 Getting started with Global Contexts</h3>

-As explained above, the _global contexts_ are particularly helpful when the developer wants to associated specific contexts to all the events or a subset of them, rather than adding the contexts manually to each event tracked.
+As explained above, the _global contexts_ are particularly helpful when the developer wants to associate specific contexts to all the events or a subset of them, rather than adding the contexts manually to each event tracked.
 This can be done at tracker setup declaring the contexts generator and the suitable subset of events.

 {% highlight objc %}